 Paradigm for all datasets

 For all datasets, we measured participants’ preferences for the options in advance of the decision task by using a phase 1 ratings task, where participants viewed the entire “generating distribution” of images, each of which might or might not appear later as options in the decision task.
 Participants rated each image for “attractiveness” more than once and the multiple ratings were averaged to obtain one stable subjective value estimate per image.
 We find average correlations across ratings of > .8 for all our datasets.
-We used these subjective value estimates in three ways, all of which allowed us to build bespoke models and measurements, tailored to each participant’s personalised preferences.
+We used these subjective value estimates in three ways.
 First, we inputted as option values to our computational models the subjective values of the same options that a corresponding participant received.
 Second, we programmed the mean and variance of that model’s generating distribution with the mean and variance of its corresponding participants’ subjective value distribution.
 As is described below, the model uses this distribution to predict upcoming option values.
 Third, we gauged the overall success of decision making by using each participant’s own subjective values to identify the rank of the chosen options, relative to other images in the same sequence.
+By using the subjective value estimates as described above, we were able to build bespoke models and measurements, tailored to each participant’s personalised preferences.

-Next, each participant and corresponding model engaged with several sequences of eight image options each, which were randomly sampled without replacement from the images in phase 1.
+Next, each participant and corresponding model engaged with several sequences of eight image options each, which were randomly sampled without replacement from the images shown in phase 1.
 The agents decided whether to choose that option or, instead, reject it, rendering the option inaccessible and producing the next option.
 Upon choice of an option, all remaining options became inaccessible, yet participants still needed to button press in response to grey squares, which replaced the remaining options.
 Our existing data suggest that the presence of these grey squares do not affect participants’ sampling rates (van de Wouw et al., 2023).
-If an agent reached the final option in a sequence, that option automatically became the choice.
+If an agent reached the final option in a sequence, that option automatically became their choice.
 A post-sequence feedback display showed the chosen image and solicited from the participant a rating of the reward value for this image.
 This rating activity only functioned to provide feedback to the participant and was not analysed.

 Facial attractiveness dataset 1